 This area by the roadside at the north end of Kai Bae beach is markedly different than that nearer the south end of the village.
 This end is a commercial death zone.
 There are good places to eat but with so many shuttered shops units it’s devoid of life at night compared to the bright, busy southern roadside strip.

 Moving south you pass the first of the two 7-eleven minimarts, clusters of shops selling identical beachwear, small restaurants and a section of road where you’ll see half a dozen tailors shops in the space of 100 metres.

 ‘Friend Seafood’, just before the bank and the first 7-eleven is one of the better roadside seafood restaurants in the area.
 Decent prices and good food too and owned by a local family who also have fishing boats and catch their own fish.

-Also in this area ‘Kai Bae Wine Gallery’ is a good place to stock up on hard to find imported beers & wines and they have an outdoor seating area if you fancy a coffee or snack.
-But bear in mind that wine in Thailand is very expensive due to high taxes, far better to stick a couple of bottle of your favourite tipple in your suitcase before you leave home.
+Also in this area ‘Kai Bae Wine Gallery‘ is a good place to stock up on hard to find imported beers & wines.
+Plus they have an excellent restaurant with good coffee, plus tapas, cocktails etc. But bear in mind that wine in Thailand is very expensive due to high taxes, far better to stick a couple of bottle of your favourite tipple in your suitcase before you leave home.
 The restaurant of the same name adjacent to the bottle shop is one of my favourites on the island.
 It’s not a place for fine dining but they do the simple things well.
 Some great tapas and European dishes plus a good beer selection.

 Kai Bae’s largest roadside bar and restaurant ‘ Ploy Bar and BBQ’ ,is located one the opposite side of the road just before you reach the first 7-eleven.
 They have regular live music plus an open air dining area.